pubsubdb/pubsubdb/docs/developer_guide.md

       └── ...
 ```

 The file, `pubsubdb.yaml`, serves as the app manifest and should include a reference to every flow that should be included when the version is compiled and deployed.
-Removing a flow from deployment is as easy as removing its reference from the `pubsubdb.yaml` file and redeploying the app. (*The final deployment step is described [here](#deploy).*)
+Removing a flow from deployment is as easy as removing its reference from the `pubsubdb.yaml` file, incrementing the version, and redeploying the app. (*The final deployment step is described [here](#deploy).*)

 ```yaml
 # ./src/pubsubdb.yaml